New Graduate Student FAQ

 Your PeopleSoft ID number (i.e. Student ID number) is a 7-digit number that identifies you in the University of Pittsburgh records system.
 You can find your PeopleSoft ID number via your Student Center in your my.pitt.edu account or on the bottom right hand corner of your Pitt Student ID.
 Students are encouraged to include their PeopleSoft ID number in all email exchanges with faculty and staff members.

 I have a hold on my student account that is prohibiting me from enrolling in classes.
 How do I remove the hold?

 You may send an email to firstname.lastname@example.org to initiate a review of the hold(s) on your account.
 Please note that some holds may not be removed until you have arrived on campus or may need to be removed by another office on campus.

 Please check both your personal and Pitt email accounts for communications from the SCI Records Office (email@example.com) on course registration and enrollment.
 Helpful course registration links:

 My admissions letter states that I am required to complete a college-level mathematics, statistics and/or programming course in addition to my graduate course requirements.
 However, I feel I have completed a similar or equivalent course(s) in my previous academic career.
 Am I able to petition to waive this requirement(s)?

-Yes, students are able to petition to waive a prerequisite course requirement for their degree by submitting a Provisional Condition Review form and course description/syllabus to email@example.com.
+Yes, students are able to petition to waive a prerequisite course requirement for their degree by submitting a Provisional Condition Review form, a course description/syllabus of the previously taken course, and a copy of the transcript with the grade earned in the course to firstname.lastname@example.org.
 You will receive an email from the Graduate Admissions Committee regarding their decision in 3 to 10 business days after all required documents have been submitted.

 When and where do I submit my official transcripts?